Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 The books falls just a little bit short of being the definitive concurrency reference.
-Most notable is the absence of chapter on the Go memory model-I think that's something every concurrency book has to discuss.
+Most notable is the absence of chapter on the Go memory model—I think that's something every concurrency book has to discuss.
 Fortunately, it's really simple in the case of Go: just read about it [here](https://golang.org/ref/mem).
 Also, the chapter about the Go runtime is good, but not nearly